 Our education department, staff and volunteers have extensive experience leading group tours and want to provide you with a tour that is both educational and enjoyable.
-Standard tours include an introductory video and a guided tour of our live crane exhibits.
 During your tour, your group will have an opportunity to:

 - Observe the world’s 15 crane species

 - Investigate the current threats to crane survival

 - Discover methods used to conserve endangered species

 - Learn about our international work and initiatives.